 Afternoon rain bursts and lobby humidity spikes

-Afternoon rain bursts spike lobby humidity even when thermostats look stable—refrigerators and ice bins feel it before facilities opens a HVAC ticket.
+Afternoon rain bursts spike lobby humidity even when thermostats look stable—refrigerators and ice bins feel it before facilities opens an HVAC ticket.
 Service visits that include cold-chain checks beat flavor complaints that arrive first.

 Shared pantries with multiple tenants